maxwelloduor/Ai-document-intelligence/Instructions/Exercises/01-use-prebuilt-models.md

 # Use prebuilt Document Intelligence models

-In this exercise, you'll set up an Azure AI Document Intelligence resource in your Azure subscription.
+Set up an Azure AI Document Intelligence resource in your Azure subscription.
 You'll use both the Azure AI Document Intelligence Studio and C# or Python to submit forms to that resource for analysis.

 ## Create an Azure AI Document Intelligence resource